-A) By a current or former spouse or intimate partner of the victim;

-B) By a person with whom the victim shares a child in common;

-C) By a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner;

-D) By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; or ii.
+- i.
+A felony or misdemeanor crime of violence committed - A) By a current or former spouse or intimate partner of the victim; - B) By a person with whom the victim shares a child in common; - C) By a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; - D) By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; or - E) By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred. - ii.
 For the purposes of complying with the requirements of this section and §668.41, any incident meeting this definition is considered a crime for the purposes of Clery Act reporting.